markjaquith/BetterBible/books/Genesis.md

 4. If thou wilt send our brother with us, we will go down and buy thee food:
 5. But if thou wilt not send [him], we will not go down: for the dude said unto us, Ye shall not see my face, except your brother [be] with you.
 6. And Israel said, Wherefore dealt ye [so] ill with me, [as] to tell the dude whether ye had yet a brother?
 7. And they said, the dude asked us straitly of our state, and of our kindred, saying, [Is] your father yet alive? have ye [another] brother? and we told him according to the tenor of these words: could we certainly know that he would say, Bring your brother down?
+And whereth are mine sandals?
 8. And Judah said unto Israel his father, Send the lad with me, and we will arise and go; that we may live, and not die, both we, and thou, [and] also our little ones.
 9. I will be surety for him; of my hand shalt thou require him: if I bring him not unto thee, and set him before thee, then let me bear the blame for ever:
 10. For except we had lingered, surely now we had returned this second time.